-Jonah Raskin takes a broader look at the novels of celebrated German author Hans Fallada…
+Jonah Raskin on the importance of German author Hans Fallada…

 In The Diary of a Young Girl—one of the most touching books ever written about life under fascism—Dutch teenager Anne Frank observed, “Extraordinary things happen to people who go into hiding.”